-IMPORTANT: Important considerations for instantiating SNMP plug-ins
+Important considerations for instantiating SNMP plug-ins

-If you are creating an alarm provider using the SNMP plug-in and several conditions (below) are all true, you must choose either SNMPv2c or SNMPv3 as the SNMP protocol.
-The above-mentioned conditions which must be met are:
+If you are creating an alarm provider using the SNMP plug-in, you must choose either SNMPv2c or SNMPv3 as the SNMP protocol.

-- Your Application Server is running iControl version 6.04 or later. - The device that will take on the role of SNMP agent supports the SNMPv3 protocol.
+- Your Application Server has iControl version 5 or later. - The device that will act as the SNMP agent supports the SNMPv3 protocol.

-If either of these conditions are not met, the instantiated SNMP plug-in (the new alarm provider) necessarily defaults to using the SNMPv2c protocol.
-If you choose SNMPv3, you must have available to you the user account information stored on the SNMP agent, namely the following:
+If these conditions are not met, the instantiated SNMP plug-in (the new alarm provider) will use the SNMPv2c protocol by default.

+If you use SNMPv3, the SNMP agent must have the credentials for the appropriate user account:

-- User name
+- · User name

-- · Authentication password
+- Authentication password

 - · Authentication protocol

-- · Privacy password
+- Privacy password

-- · Privacy protocol
+- Privacy protocol

-- 2. Once you have finished typing configuration details, click OK.
+- 2 Once you have finished typing configuration details, click OK.

-A new instance of the alarm provider starts running as a process on the Application Server, and publishes one or more alarms (as defined by the plug-in) to the GSM.
+SYSTEM RESPONSE: A new instance of the alarm provider starts running as a process on the Application Server, and publishes one or more alarms (as defined by the plug-in) to the GSM.
 The alarms appear in the Alarm Browser, and, within a few moments, their statuses are updated to reflect the current condition of the device being monitored.